pulumi/examples/cloud-ts-url-shortener-cache/README.md

 1. Restore NPM modules via `npm install` or `yarn install`.

-1. Compile the program via `tsc` or `npm run build` or `yarn run build`.

-1. Preview and run the deployment via `pulumi update`.
+1. Preview and run the deployment via `pulumi up`.
 The operation will take about 5 minutes to complete.

     ```
-    $ pulumi update
+    $ pulumi up
     Previewing stack 'url-cache-testing'
     ...